-According to the Federal Trade Commission, most instances of identity theft are committed by strangers.
-But 6 percent of identity theft cases involve a friend or family member.
-As in Crystal's case, this makes it difficult to take the neccessary steps to clean up your credit record.
+According to the Federal Trade Commission, most instances of identity theft are committed by strangers, but many cases involve a friend or family member.
+As in Crystal's case, this makes it difficult to take the necessary steps to clean up your credit record.
 Here are a few tips to help you prevent identity theft.